Quick Banoffee Pie with Dulce de Leche

 - Small Pot

-Finely crush the biscuits in a food processor (you can also use a rolling pin to crush them).
+Finely grind the biscuits in a food processor (you can also use a rolling pin to crush them).

 Mix the crumbs in a bowl with the melted butter (in a bain-marie) until well combined.
 The mixture will be sandy.

-Press the mixture well into a 20 cm round tin with a removable base, using a spoon or a glass to level the surface well.
+Press the mixture well into a 20 cm round cake tin with a removable base, using a spoon or glass to level the surface.

-Place the base in the fridge to set for at least 1-2 hours.
+Place the base in the refrigerator to set for at least 1-2 hours.

-Peel the bananas and cut them into slices, pour a little lemon juice over them to prevent too much browning.
+Peel the bananas and slice them, pour a little lemon juice over them to prevent them from turning too brown.

-Meanwhile, put the cream in the fridge (it must be very cold) and also the bowl where you’ll whip the cream and the beaters.
+Meanwhile, place the cream in the fridge (it must be very cold) and also the bowl in which you will whip the cream and the whisks.

-Spread a generous layer of dulce de leche on the biscuit base.
+Spread the biscuit base with a generous layer of dulce de leche.

-Level the dulce de leche well with a spatula over the entire surface of the base.
+Level the dulce de leche well with a spatula across the entire surface of the base.

-Add half of the banana slices over the dulce de leche.
+Add half the banana slices over the dulce de leche.

-Garnish the top of the dessert with the other half of the bananas and chocolate shavings (optional).
+Garnish the top of the dessert with the other half of the bananas and with chocolate flakes (optional).

 Place the dessert in the fridge and let the banoffee pie rest for at least 2 hours before serving.